• Skip to primary navigation

 How To Make the Best Sloppy Joe Recipe

 Start with a large skillet and add the olive oil.
-Keep the heat of your stove on medium heat and add the onion and pepper.
+Keep your stove on medium heat and add the onion and pepper.

 I prefer to have softer peppers and onions in the finished sloppy joe mixture.
 If you prefer to have a little crunch from the pepper and onions, add them after the beef has been browned.